redis/redis-doc/topics/acl.md

     7) "keys"
     8) 1) "*"

-Also the old command `CONFIG GET requirepass` will, starting with Redis 6, no longer return the clear text password, but instead the hashed password.
+Also, starting with Redis 6, the old command `CONFIG GET requirepass` will no longer return the clear text password, but instead the hashed password.

 Using SHA256 provides the ability to avoid storing the password in clear text